 where the small target state eigenvalues $\lambda$ were canceled by a corresponding factor in $p_\gamma$.
-This matrix introduces a new non-vanishing singular value to the Fisher information matrix $\mathcal{I}(v)$, since both $M_\gamma$ and the lower $3\times3$ matrix are outer product of state vectors and therefore have rank 1.
-For a two-qubit system, the rank deficiency (Eq.~\eqref{eq:rank_deficiency}) is \mbox{$4^n-1-2(2^n-1) \stackrel{n=2}{=}9$}, and the lower $3\times3$ block can form up to 9 linearly independent matrices.
+This matrix introduces a new nonvanishing singular value to the Fisher information matrix $\mathcal{I}(v)$, since both $M_\gamma$ and the lower $3\times3$ matrix are outer products of state vectors and therefore have rank 1.
+For a two-qubit system, the rank deficiency (Eq.~\eqref{eq:rank_deficiency}) is \mbox{$4^n-1-2(2^n-1) \stackrel{n=2}{=}9$}, and the lower $3\times3$ block can form up to nine linearly independent matrices.
 One such set is given by

 Because all of these measurement operators are orthogonal to $\ket{\lambda_1}$ and yield linearly independent matrices, an adaptive measurement strategy can recover optimal asymptotic infidelity scaling.